What are obsessions?

 Obsessions and compulsions: should you be worried?

-Many children have obsessions and compulsions.
-They can be a normal part of children’s development.
-For example, your child might go through a stage of wanting his bedtime ritual to be exactly the same every night.
+It’s not unusual for children to have obsessions and compulsions.
+They can be a part of children’s development.
+For example, your child might go through a stage of wanting their bedtime ritual to be exactly the same every night.

 Obsessions and compulsions that don’t get in the way of your child’s or family’s life aren’t usually anything to worry about.

 When obsessions and compulsions become obsessive compulsive disorder (OCD)

 If children have unwanted thoughts or compulsive behaviour, or both, which don’t go away and which interfere with daily life, they might have obsessive compulsive disorder (OCD).

 Speak to a health professional if you notice your child has:

 - more severe obsessions and compulsions than their peers

 - obsessive thoughts and/or compulsive behaviour that upset them and stop them from enjoying life or that interfere with your family’s everyday activities

 - obsessive thoughts and/or compulsive behaviour that last for more than six months.